SirSamelot/onefortheroad.github.io/_drafts/web-scraping-part-1.md

 - Extract data from the web page
 - Turn that data into a Pandas dataframe

+Since I love my country, just as much as I love delicious fermented malt beverages, we'll be working with the *Top Rated Beers from Canada*, as ranked by users on [BeerAdvocate](www.beeradvocate.com).

-Part 2 of this tutorial shows how to scrape a slightly more complex page (from Wikipedia), and a future tutorial will cover how to merge the data from these two different sources into a single dataframe for future analysis.
+Part 2 of this tutorial shows how to scrape a slightly more complex page, and a future tutorial will cover how to merge the data from these two different sources into a single dataframe for future analysis.

 ### *Pre-requisites*
 - a basic understanding of HTML, CSS, and Python
-- pandas library, most easily installed as part of the [Anaconda](http://docs.continuum.io/anaconda/) distribution

-If any of these are unfamiliar, make sure you check out the resources at the end of this tutorial.
+>If any of these are unfamiliar, make sure you check out the [resources](#resources) at the end of this tutorial.
+{:.blockquote}

 ## 1. Import Libaries
 First, we need to import some required libraries.
 For this tutorial, these libraries will be used for the following: